 This bill requires that the administrative and professional cost of the fiscal analysis of proposed legislation done by the retirement system be reimbursed from general funds not otherwise appropriated.
 Currently, these costs are paid from the NHRS trust fund.

 NHRS Bill Brief HB 294, prepared for House ED&A Committee.

 This bill extends the period of amortization for the unfunded accrued liability of the New Hampshire retirement system by 10 years.

-This bill requires the decennial retirement commission established in RSA 100-A:57 to study the feasibility and cost of eliminating the reduction in a retiree's retirement allowance upon reaching the age of 65; the current plan for paying off the retirement system’s unfunded actuarial accrued liability; the effects of retirees returning to work, and; the effects that changes to employer contribution rates have on municipalities.
+This bill requires the upcoming decennial retirement commission established in RSA 100-A:57 to review the following issues: the feasibility and cost of eliminating the reduction in a Group I retiree’s retirement allowance at the age of 65; the current plan for paying off the retirement system’s unfunded actuarial accrued liability; the effects of retirees returning to work, and; the effects that changes to employer contribution rates have on municipalities.